dotnet/csharpstandard/standard/namespaces.md

 Namespaces are implicitly `public` and the declaration of a namespace cannot include any access modifiers.

-Within a *namespace_body*, the optional *using_directives* import the names of other namespaces and types, allowing them to be referenced directly instead of through qualified names.
-The optional *namespace_member_declarations* contribute members to the declaration space of the namespace.
+Within a *namespace_body*, the optional *using_directive*s import the names of other namespaces and types, allowing them to be referenced directly instead of through qualified names.
+The optional *namespace_member_declaration*s contribute members to the declaration space of the namespace.

 The *qualified_identifier* of a *namespace_declaration* may be a single identifier or a sequence of identifiers separated by "`.`" tokens.
 The latter form permits a program to define a nested namespace without lexically nesting several namespace declarations.